packetprep/python-fundamentals/README.md

 The following repository has the code used in videos lessons in the course [Python Fundamentals](https://packetprep.com/course/python-fundamentals)

+The start folder contains the empty files with only comments, use these files for practice.

 The course covers the following concepts
 1. Hello program